dtantsur/rust-openstack/README.md

 ### Examples

-There is an example that lists all running servers (their ID and name):
+There is an example that lists all running servers (their ID and name).
+Source your Keystone V3 credentials and run:

     cargo run --example list-servers